turbot/steampipe-plugin-aws/docs/tables/aws_dms_replication_instance.md

 ```

-### List replication instances not using Multi-AZ deployment configurations
+### List replication instances not using multi-AZ deployment configurations

 ```sql
 select